-This document is a guide on how to add a GitHub project to your CodeScan cloud account and run the analysis.
+This document guides how to add a GitHub project to your CodeScan cloud account and run the analysis.

 - Login to your CodeScan account.

 - On the top right corner, click on the '+' icon and select Analyze new project.